lkrdev/explore-blending/src/components/Guide/guide.md

 # Explore Blend (alpha)
 This is an early version of a Looker extension that allows explore users to blend explores together, choose join paths, and perform custom calculations (custom dimensions, custom measures and table calculations) on top of the result.
-It's an advanced version of merge results that lets an end user do joins on the full explore queries.
+It's an alternative version of merge results that lets an end user do joins on the full explore queries.

+There are two modes, one that will use Looker's SQL runner to perform the blending and one that will use the LookML to perform the blending.
+To turn on the LookML mode, navigate to `/config` of the extension to set the properties.

-> **Important:**
+> **Note:**
 >
-> *use_sql_runner* permission
+> *use_sql_runner* permission is required if you have not enabled the lookml writer
 >
 > There are two important caveats to this Looker extension.
 > 1. The user using the extension needs to have `use_sql_runner` to perform the blending tasks.